 After four nights, today was the day to leave Junbesi.
 After a lazy morning, we started walking towards Phaplu, about 3 hours away.
 We had a scheduled flight a day later in Phaplu in the morning.
-Along the way, we stopped in a place where two Himalayan rivers met and once again, decided to take a cold dip on the waters here (p.s. it was the Nepali new year so found an excuse to begin the new year freshened)!
+Along the way, we stopped in a place where two Himalayan rivers met and once again, decided to take a cold dip on the waters here (p.s. it was the Nepali new year so we found an excuse to begin the new year fresh)!

 As we made our way up to Phaplu, we gate crashed into a picnic party and started dancing with the locals.
 Adding spice to the day, was our stay at an impressive Phaplu hotel, Hotel Del’Sherpa, which Ming’s godfather was running.
 It seemed a fitting finale for an excellent trip.
 It was a superbly managed hotel with an excellent lobby and fireplaces.
 And we had it for free, courtesy of Ming.
 In the evening, a local cousin of Ming, organized a cultural program for us with local youth dance groups dancing to Nepali tunes.
 And slowly this turned into a night club dance party!
 There you go, we had our first real village dance party in a long time!
 By the time we returned to our lodge, we were exhausted and dropped into the luxurious beds that awaited us.